 In 1971 a nature reserve was established with the aim to protect the area, but the unmet need for sustainable economic opportunities for residents has driven degradation and loss of ecosystem health / services.
 The Kogyae region has been described as illustrating a "need for the revision of protection and management strategies of such areas" .
 A need for innovative solutions is clear.

-The OKO Forests project was established by Kofi Debrah and friends with a mission to empower local communities to find solutions to these challenges and realize their own economic development through ingenuity and collaboration.
+The OKO Forests project was established by Kofi Debrah and colleagues with a mission to empower local communities to find solutions and realize their own development from ingenuity and collaboration.

-The initial goals of the project were to establish a like-minded community of farmers and supporters, evaluate opportunities and scale-up high-potential ideas through collective effort and cooperative business models.
+Initial goals of the project were to establish a like-minded community of farmers and supporters, identify opportunities and scale high-potential ideas through cooperative business models.

-There continue to be opportunities, from Oyster mushrooms to carbon credits, certification and impact-linked loans.
-Research shows that certification of smallholder farms in Ghana can support climate resilience, and the OKO Forests project hopes to become a leader in the evaluation and implementation of such approaches.
+There are various opportunities, from Oyster mushrooms to carbon credits, product certification and impact-linked loans.
+Research shows certification of Ghana's smallholder farms supports climate resilience, and the OKO Forests project hopes to be a leader in the evaluation and implementation of such approaches.